kaidobnb/kaido/README.md

 ---

 ## ✨ Key Features

+### 💬 Conversational AI Prediction Creation (First-of-its-Kind)
+- **Chat to Create**: Simply chat with KAIDO AI in natural language to create predictions
+- **No Forms Required**: Tell KAIDO what you want to predict, and it guides you through the process conversationally
+- **Intelligent Understanding**: AI understands your intent and asks clarifying questions
+- **Step-by-Step Guidance**: KAIDO walks you through asset selection, prediction type, target price, and expiry
+- **Example**: Just say *"I want to create a prediction for BTC reaching $100k by end of January"* and KAIDO handles the rest

 ### 🤖 AI-Powered Prediction Creation
 - **KAIDO AI Agent**: Autonomously creates prediction markets for crypto prices and sports events